 Figure 3: Vendor and Operator internal processes

-In vendor part, the vendor has its internal CI-CD process including coding, testing, packaging as shown in Figure 3.
-Additionally, an operator receives software artefacts (3GPP NFs) from multiple vendors (shown in Figure 2) and may follow its own internal procedures (see Figure 3) as a part of the CI-CD chain before deploying the NF to an operational platform.
-The internal aspects of the NF delivery process are not a subject of standardization and are therefore not considered in this study.
+As shown in Figure 3, the vendor internal CI-CD process can be vender specific, which may include coding, testing, packaging .
+Additionally, an operator receives software artifacts (for 3GPP NFs) from multiple vendors , and then follows its own internal CI-CD procedures (see Figure 3) as a part of the CI-CD chain before deploying the NF to an operational platform.
+The internal processes of the NF delivery process are not a subject of standardization and are therefore not considered in this study.